prabhatkc/ct-recon/digiNoise/README.rst

 Downloads
 ---------
-Running subroutines found in this folder, in turn, requires function from irt package.
+Running subroutines found in this folder, in turn, require functions found in the irt package.
+Following are the steps to add irt to your matlab path:

 .. code-block:: bash